Voter Guide: Information about registration, deadlines, poll locations, mail-in voting and more

 This guide is part of Citizen by CNN, a civic engagement platform that convenes people around issues that matter to them, helping them stay informed and engaged in the political process.

-Citizen and the Voter Guide are just one example of the many ways CNN Politics connects you to the tools and resources you need to participate in the 2020 presidential election.
+Citizen and the Voter Guide are just two examples of the many ways CNN Politics connects you to the tools and resources you need to participate in the 2020 presidential election.